Further Resources: making work accessible, contested history, legal support and more

 Inc Arts Unlock – anti-racism toolkit

-Inc Arts has launched an anti-racism toolkit for the cultural sector, giving arts organisations practical steps to take anti-racist action: Unlock.
+An anti-racism toolkit for the cultural sector, giving arts organisations practical steps to take anti-racist action: Unlock.
 Inc Arts is a national collective that champions the creative, economic and contractual rights of the UK’s ethnically diverse workforce.

 Stagetext – making work accessible

 Stagetext is a registered charity which provides captioning and live subtitling services to theatres and other arts venues to make their activities accessible to people who are d/Deaf, deafened or hard of hearing.
+Stagetext have a resources section on their website for venues, where you’ll find some useful resources to help you understand more about your deaf, deafened and hard of hearing audiences, as well as handy how-to guides to make your work accessible to many more people.

 Arts Council – self evaluation